-9.1.1. the purpose of gcsepod is to assist students studying for GCSEs and using gcsepod does not guarantee that an A*-C grade at GCSE will be achieved;
+- the purpose of gcsepod is to assist students studying for GCSEs and using gcsepod does not guarantee that an 4-9 grade at GCSE will be achieved;

-- we will not be liable for any loss or damage caused by a distributed denial-of-service attack, viruses or other technologically harmful material that may infect your computer equipment, computer programs, data or other proprietary material due to your use of gcsepod or to your downloading of any material from the gcsepod website, or from any website linked to it; and
+- we will not be liable for any loss or damage caused by a distributed denial-of-service attack, viruses or other technologically harmful material that may infect your computer equipment, computer programs, data or other proprietary material due to your use of gcsepod or to your or your users’ uploading or downloading of any content from the assessment area, or your downloading of any material from the gcsepod website, or from any website linked to it; and

 - Duration and termination

-10.1.
-The licence shall start on the date you activate your account through the activation email we send you or 14 (fourteen) days after the date of our activation email (whichever is sooner) and shall, unless terminated under this condition, continue for the fixed term, or, if we have agreed that you may have an evaluation licence, for the period of that evaluation licence, followed immediately by the fixed term (the term).
+- The licence shall start on the date specified on the invoice and shall, unless terminated under this condition, continue for the fixed term, or, if we have agreed that you may have an evaluation licence, for the period of that evaluation licence, followed immediately by the fixed term (the term).
 We may agree between us to renew the licence for a further period at the end of the term.
-PLEASE NOTEthat if you do not delete the gcsepod downloads after expiry of the term as required under condition 10.4.4, the licence will automatically renew for a further 12 (twelve) month period and you will be liable to pay a further licence fee for that period at our standard 1-year rate in force at the time.
+PLEASE NOTEthat if you do not delete the gcsepod downloads after expiry of the term as required under condition 11.4.4, the licence will automatically renew for a further 12 (twelve) month period and you will be liable to pay a further licence fee for that period at our standard 1-year rate in force at the time.
 If the licence is renewed, the term shall include that renewal period as well as the initial fixed term and any evaluation licence period.

-10.4.2. you must cease all activities authorised by the licence but may keep any school library devicesin accordance with applicable special terms; you must delete any gcsepod content held on the devices;
+- you must cease all activities authorised by the licence but may keep any school library devicesin accordance with applicable special terms; you must delete any gcsepod content held on the devices;

 - Transfer of rights and obligations